canadaduane/chatgpt-presentation/slides.md

 - Crossword puzzles are dead
 - Bigger models with new emergent intelligence
-- Impact on marketing and infotainment jobs
+- Impact on marketing, news, education first
 - Benefits for people with ADHD

 ### Mid-term

 - Major disruption to economy (example: 70% job loss to video game artists)
-- New education targets, e.g. prompt engineering
+- New education targets, e.g.
+  - prompt engineering
+  - safety
+  -
 - An LLM (large language model) on your device for privacy, new wave of games & apps

 ### Long-term